jpbede/rfc-cfbl-address-header/draft-benecke-cfbl-address-header.md

 --- abstract

 This document describes a method that allows an email sender to specify a complaint feedback loop (FBL) address as an email header.
-Also it defines the rules for processing and forwarding such a complaint.
+Also, it defines the rules for processing and forwarding such a complaint.
 The motivation for this arises out of the absence of a standardized and automated way to provide mailbox providers with an address for a complaint feedback loop.
 Currently, providing and maintaining such an address is a manual and time-consuming process for email senders and providers.